MANASLU CIRCUIT TREK

 If you choose to carry all your own gear, clearly it will be more challenging.
 To make things easier for yourself, think carefully about what you need to take, and try to make your gear as lightweight as possible.

 If you choose to hike with a porter as well as a guide, then the difficulty level becomes much easier.
-Carrying only a small daypack with a few essentials means the trek can be tackled by anyone with a moderate amount of fitness.
+Carrying only a small daypack with a few essentials means the trek can be tackled by anyone with a moderate level of fitness.

 HOW TO ORGANISE A MANASLU CIRCUIT TREK